CaitlinOCallaghan/shaka-streamer-demo/README.md

 foo@bar:~/shaka-streamer-demo$ ./launch_local_server.sh
 ```

-From a seperate terminal, run the local live script to start shaka streamer and dump the output files in a directory of your choice.
+From a separate terminal, run the local live script to start shaka streamer and dump the output files in a directory of your choice.
 This directory is specified in the script.

 ```console
 foo@bar:~/shaka-streamer-demo$ ./local_live.sh